mauriciabad/Automata-App/doc/report.md

 - Convert a NDA to DFA.
 - Evaluate if DFA or NDA is finite.
 - List all accepted strings exept is they are inifnite.
-- Accept wrong inputs and fix them.
+- Accept wrong inputs and fix them automatically.
+- Evaluate if an arbitrary string is accepted strings in a PDA.
 - Simplify DFA and NDA to a version with less nodes and ε.
 - Real time processing and really high performance.
 - Intuitive, clean and fast UI.